With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreSouthwest Summit Office Child Guidance And Family Solutions is a mental health facility in Barberton, OH, located at 524 West Park Avenue, in the 44203 zip code.
 Southwest Summit Office Child Guidance And Family Solutions provides outpatient treatment.
-Southwest Summit Office Child Guidance And Family Solutions provides group therapy, couples/family therapy and psychotropic medication to adults, seniors 65 or older and children / adolescents.
+Southwest Summit Office Child Guidance And Family Solutions provides psychotropic medication, cognitive behavioral therapy and behavior modification to seniors 65 or older, adults and young adults.
 Southwest Summit Office Child Guidance And Family Solutions also supports clients referred from the court/judicial system and people with trauma.
-Some other services available at Southwest Summit Office Child Guidance And Family Solutions include case management, family psychoeducation and court-ordered outpatient treatment.
+Some other services available at Southwest Summit Office Child Guidance And Family Solutions include case management, suicide prevention services and court-ordered outpatient treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.